-I’ve always admired the wisdom and resilience of people who grew up during that time.
+I have always admired the wisdom and resilience of people who grew up during this time.
 Growing up in such great hardship equips one with mental toughness and the skills to survive almost any situation.

 Here are 13 survival skills we can learn from those who grew up in the Great Depression.

 1. Reuse, Reuse, Reuse

 To this day, my grandmother is the type to not throw anything away that she might use later.
 Scraps of fabric, wrapping paper, containers such as pill bottles and tons of other items we might consider trash can actually be reused and re-purposed.
 If you think something might be of use later, don’t throw it out.